 3. Select a Threshold from the provided pull-down.
 To display students that have 0 daily absences, leave the defaulted selection.
 To change the data and display students that have a different number of daily absences, select the corresponding number of absences.

 4. The Perfect Attendance report includes a Timeframe pull-down at the top of the report.
 Only Attendance data within this Timeframe will populate the report.
-You can select the entire School Year, the 2nd 9 Weeks, Month to date, Last 30-90 days, or create a Custom Timeframe.
+You can select the entire School Year, the 2nd 9 Weeks (Current Marking Period), Month to date, Last 30-90 days, Last 2-4 School Years, or create a Custom Timeframe.

 a.
 Selecting Custom will display two additional text boxes where you can enter a beginning date and an end date for a Timeframe date range.
 You can enter a date into the provided text boxes or click the calendar icon to select a date.